joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/01/movies/cruising-gay-tribeca-documentary.html

 **Judge Rejects Defense Request to Close Hearings in Charlie Kirk Murder Case**\
-`A Utah judge, Tony Graf, ruled against the defense’s effort to bar the public from a preliminary hearing but did restrict access to some evidence`\
+`A Utah judge, Tony Graf, ruled against the defense’s effort to bar the public from a preliminary hearing but did restrict access to some evidence.`\
 https://www.nytimes.com/2026/06/01/us/tyler-robinson-charlie-kirk-hearings-media-access.html

 **In the ‘Euphoria’ Finale, the HBO Show Goes Out With a Whimper**\